Skip to Content

 Do vegetables need specific soil pH levels?

-Yes, most vegetables thrive within specific pH ranges.
+Yes, vegetables thrive within specific pH ranges.

 How to extend harvest with succession planting?